fauxrogue/blender-market-template/README.md

 This repository should help you when setting up you Blender Market product page.
-It has created to match the editable area of the product page and will give a good representation of what your final product page will look like.
+It has been created to match the editable area of the product page and will give a good representation of what your final product page will look like.
 This was created using VSCode but should work in other text editors as well.

 ---